noblesix69/votechainai/README.md

 # Blockchain Voting Application

-A Spring Boot voting application with blockchain-inspired immutable ledger, hexagonal architecture, and AI capabilities.
+A Spring Boot voting application with blockchain-inspired immutable ledger and AI capabilities.
+This code will help you better understand the concept and principle of blockchain and AI.
+The implementation of the code is as simple as follows:
+1. User will register new user using an email address(POST /api/auth/register)
+2. Create a new vote(POST /api/votes)
+3. User will then cast that vote to be included in blockchain ledger(POST /api/votes/{id}/cast) In addition to the above, it will also show the current status of each active votes.

+The above does not guarantee the correctness of any process but it will show the following:
+1. How blockchain concept works when applied into a basic CRUD process
+2. User can easily verify how the ledgerized blockchain is generated
+3. Integration of AI

+See below for additional info.

 ## Features